 FACT: Like many myths, this one is partially based on truth.
 What makes it a myth here is the word most.
 Some debts are non-dischargeable; but not most.
 Non-dischargeable debts include domestic support obligations, some tax obligations, most student loans, personal property damage caused by driving while intoxicated, and debts incurred through fraud or misrepresentation.
 A qualified bankruptcy lawyer can advise you on which debts you can expect to discharge in bankruptcy and which of your specific debts you cannot.

 Myth: Only irresponsible people file for bankruptcy.

 FACT: This could not be further from the truth.
 A financial crisis can happen to anyone.
-People from all walks of life, of every profession, and every background have and will suffer from financial difficulties, whether it is their fault or not.
+People from all walks of life, of every profession, and of every background have and will suffer from financial difficulties, whether it is their fault or not.
 Bankruptcy is one way of dealing with financial hardships and it has been utilized by many people you know and respect, including Henry Ford, Milton Hershey, Walt Disney, Thomas Jefferson, Abraham Lincoln (and more recent presidents), etc. Choosing to file bankruptcy is a decision to do something about your financial problems.
-Doing nothing is the irresponsible course of action – or inaction.
+Doing nothing is a far less responsible course of action – or inaction.

 Myth: You can only file for bankruptcy once.

 FACT: Again, not true.
 There is no formal limit to the number of times you can seek bankruptcy protection.
 There are, however, limits on how frequently you can do it and in what manner.
 The mandatory time period between filings depends on the chapter of bankruptcy you have filed under in the past and the chapter under which you are contemplating filing now.
 I recommend that you seek a qualified bankruptcy lawyer for an explanation of these requirements if they concern you.